MindMimicLabs/ptcn-package/README.md

 * The text should be in character or string format.
 * The labels should be an integer/numerical format of a binary nature (i.e. (0,1)).
 * The texts and labels should be 300 observations at minimum.
 * The num.classes refers to the number of classes to balance distribution.
+Only 2,3,4 classes available so far.

 The list of texts are feed through the PTCN pre-processing steps inlcuding: